Philadelphia Flyers Logo

 Website:nhl.com

 The Philadelphia Flyers are a hockey team based in Philadelphia, Pennsylvania.
-The team plays in the Metropolitan Division of the Eastern Conference of the NHL.
+They play in the Metropolitan Division of the Eastern Conference of the NHL.

 The franchise was founded in 1967.
 However, before 1967, there was a hockey team in Philadelphia, the “Philadelphia Quakers,” which was dissolved due to the financial difficulties of the Great Depression.
 Afterward, the city of “brotherly love” repeatedly made unsuccessful attempts to return to the NHL.
-In 1946, Philadelphia acquired the franchise of the “Montreal Maroons,” which had ceased operations in 1938, and convinced the NHL to transfer the team to Philadelphia.
-But the NHL repeatedly sent imperative notices of refusal.
+In 1946, Philadelphia acquired the “Montreal Maroons” franchise, which had ceased operations in 1938, and convinced the NHL to transfer the team to Philadelphia.
+However, the NHL repeatedly sent imperative notices of refusal.
 Not surprisingly, since Philadelphians had nothing but the desire to place another hockey team in their hometown.
-Good sports facilities were not available until 1967, when the legendary indoor arena Spectrum was built.
+Good sports facilities were unavailable until 1967, when the legendary indoor arena Spectrum was built.

 After NHL officials chose Philadelphia as the city for one of the new franchises, the team owners announced a competition for the team’s name.
 There was no doubt about the choice of colors, and the “Flyers” adopted the orange, white, and black colors of the “Quakers.”
 The prize for the best name was a 21″ (53 cm) color TV.
 More than 25,000 ballots were submitted, proposing names like “Quakers,” “Ramblers,” “Liberty Bells,” “Keymen,” “Raiders,” etc. However, “Flyers” won because it perfectly alliterates with “Philadelphia.”
 The winner was 9-year-old Alec Stockard.
 He and 100 other contestants proposed this name, but he submitted his entry with a spelling error in the word “Fliers.”
 Then came the time to develop a logo, which turned out to be a real eye-catcher.